go-zoo/claw/README.md

 	// Create a new Claw instance, and set some Global Middleware. c := claw.New(GlobalMiddleWare)

-	// You can also, create a Schema(), which is a stack
+	// You can also, create a Stack(), which is a stack
-	// of MiddleWare for a specific task auth := c.NewSchema(CheckUser, CheckToken, ValidSession)
+	// of MiddleWare for a specific task auth := c.NewStack(CheckUser, CheckToken, ValidSession)

 	// Wrap your global middleware with your handler http.Handle("/home", c.Use(YourHandler))